About me

 Training and professional development

-My initial training involved qualifying with a Diploma in Psychodynamic Counselling (Chelmsford Counselling Foundation) and MSC Psychology (University of Essex).
+My initial counselling training involved qualifying with a Diploma in Psychodynamic Counselling (Chelmsford Counselling Foundation) and MSC Psychology (University of Essex).
 Continuing professional development since then has included the following topics:

 · Complex trauma and dissociation